nima-sayadi/ThreadHammer/README.md

 - Do NOT run `remove-hugepage.sh` unless you know what you are doing.
 - Always run these scripts with root privileges.
 - Do not interrupt a run to avoid partial data.

+---

+## Author

+**Nima Sayadi**
+Master of Applied Research in Computer Science, Hof University of Applied Sciences
+Supervisors: Prof. Dr. Florian Adamsky & Martin Heckel, M.Sc.
+Cybersecurity Branch

+---

+## Citation

+If you use this tool in your research, please cite:

+> N. Sayadi, *ThreadHammer: A Multi-Thread Modification of Blacksmith*,
+> Master’s Thesis, Hof University of Applied Sciences, 2025.

+---

+## License

+MIT License — see `LICENSE` for details.